sopel-irc/sopel.chat/_upgrading/sopel-7.md

 None of Sopel's own code uses this old method any more, and we will remove it entirely in 8.0.
-Uses of `bot.msg()` in 7.0 will emit a deprecation warning, so any remaining third-party code that still uses it can be patched.
+Uses of `bot.msg()` in 7.0 will emit a deprecation warning, so any remaining third-party code that still uses it can be found and patched.

-If you use third-party modules that have not been updated, we encourage you to inform the author(s) politely that they need to update.
-Or better yet, submit a pull request or patch yourself!

   [msg-hard-comment]: https://git.io/sopel-msg-pain